 Prenatal doctor’s appointments

 Keep a log of the many appointments you’ll need to go to during pregnancy and any questions you have for your doctor.
-Much easier to keep a log than to try to remember all the little things you want reassurance on. (via Decade Thirty)
+Much easier to record what needs to be or has been discussed at your appointments than to try to remember all the little things you want reassurance on. (via Decade Thirty)

 Babies need a lot of stuff.
 Don’t forget to sign up for the Amazon baby registry and Target baby registry because frankly, they’re lifesavers during this time.
 So convenient, lots of awesome freebies and discounts, and a wonderful return policy so you can buy everything you think you need, and then return about half of it because you realize you didn’t actually need to use it. (via @french_dreamer_life_lover)